Nekolike/Mappy/README.md

 I recorded a showcase/tutorial to guide through the tool.
 You find check it out here: [Youtube - Mappy](https://www.youtube.com/watch?v=JkStW1uJr7A)

 # Updates

+11.01.2020
+- **Mappy v0.6 is live now**
+- The update is small but has a lot of value: Auto-updating => The script will now check if a newer version is available online and ask the user if he wants to download it.
+You won't have to redownload the project in order to get the newest version now.
+Mappy will do that for you.

 10.01.2020
 - **Mappy v0.5 is live now**